Deadly tornadoes hit Texas and Oklahoma, flatten buildings

 “The next few days look like rough times,” Terimaine Davis said.

-Judge Brandon Bell, the highest elected official in Lamar County where Powderly is located, declared a disaster in that area.
+Judge Brandon Bell, the highest elected official in Lamar County where Powderly is located, declared a disaster in that area, a step in getting federal assistance and funding.
 Bell’s declaration said at least two dozen people were injured across the county.

 Powderly is about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas and both are near the Texas-Oklahoma border.